betrixed/php-activerecord/README.md

 # PHP ActiveRecord - Version 1.0 Branch mr74 #

 ## Changes for Branch mr74.
+Maybe requires PHP version >=  7.4
-Changes made for adaptation to existing Phalcon site.
+Changes made for better compatibility to some existing Phalcon model interfaces, in my Mongrel websites code.

 Test cases massaged for PHPUnit version 9.5

 Model::find return  null instead of exception, if record not found for 'first' or primary key value.

-Model::find with no arguments defaults to 'all'.
+Model::find() with no arguments defaults to 'all' instead of exception.

 Config::get_default_connection  renamed as get_default_name.

 Config::get_default_connection_string renamed get_default_connection.

-Config connection data can be string or array of parameters.
+Config connection data can be a string or an array of parameters.

 Model methods create() and update() exist, for Phalcon\Db\Model compatibility, even though they only call the save() method.